lieuweberg/membercount.net/docs/guide.md

 ![](https://i.imgur.com/ebEkWBU.png)

 ### Step 2
 It's common that you may not want or need all the counters displayed by default.
-You can turn them off with `m!counter <counter> <on | off>`.
+You can turn them off with `@Member Count counter <counter> <on | off>`.
 Please carefully read the documentation for this command [here](commands?id=counter).